 RESEARCH ASSISTANTSHIPS.
 Research assistantships are generally funded by research grants and contracts provided by external funding agencies.
 Research assistantships require twenty hours of service or research a week.
-Research assistants are expected to work on their assigned research projects during winter session and may be required to work during summer as well.
-The amount of each student's stipend will be calculated in accordance with the number of months that the student is employed.
+Research assistants are expected to work on their assigned research projects during winter session and may be required to conduct research during summer as well.
+The amount of each student's stipend will be calculated in accordance with the number of months that the student is appointed as a research assistant.

 GRADUATE ASSISTANTSHIPS.
-Graduate assistantships are awarded by academic departments and other University offices to students in exchange for work.
-Graduate assistants are employed for twenty hours a week in a variety of capacities as administrative assistants to University faculty and administrators.
+Graduate assistantships are awarded by academic departments and other University offices to students in exchange for specialized tasks.
+Graduate assistants are appointed for twenty hours a week in a variety of capacities as administrative assistants to University faculty and administrators.

 TUITION ASSISTANTSHIPS.
 Tuition assistantships provide tuition but do not pay a stipend.
-They are awarded according to the same rules that govern all graduate student assistantships, except for the following: full-time tuition assistants are required to work no more than ten hours per week.
+They are awarded according to the same rules that govern all graduate student assistantships, except for the following: full-time tuition assistants are required to perform tasks no more than ten hours per week.